Last updated on October 24th, 2023

 Go To The Beach

-Swim in the sea and build sandcastles at the beach!
+Swim in the sea and build sandcastles at the beach (one of our top family activities in Tuscany)!

 Rent out an umbrella or tent and sun lounger at one of Forte dei Marmi’s bagni for the day.
 Sure, you can find a spot on the free public beach, but with kids, a place at a bagno is convenient and fun.
 You’ll find changing cabanas, showers, and well-maintained beach areas.
 Some bagni also have play areas for children, swimming pools, restaurants, and more.